vivekbothra/CSE5335-vsb4640/README.md

 ##other components

 I used XAMPP(Apache, mysql,php,perl) package which made my work easy working with database and php simultaneously.
+Program starts by executing index.php automatically when the server starts running.

 ##using it professionally